-Bolivia election confusion stokes concern about foul play
+Bolivia election on a knife-edge as rivals clash over results

 Political analyst Pareja said Morales would need almost all the outstanding votes to reach a majority, which though not impossible was highly unlikely. “(So) even if he does win, no one is going to believe him,” he said.

-Reporting by Mitra Taj; Writing by Adam Jourdan; editing by Bill Berkrot
+Reporting by Mitra Taj and Danny Ramos; Writing by Adam Jourdan; Editing by Bill Berkrot and Lisa Shumaker